 The DOE asked Japan to assist in developing new nuclear power plants.
 Japan has more expertise in advanced, fast reactors that produce less radioactive waste while producing more energy.
 Former U.S. Energy Secretary Samuel Bodman admitted that Japan has the best scientists and engineers for these new types of reactors.

 The economic cost of the Three Mile Island disaster is nowhere near the expense of other nuclear power plant accidents.
 Japan's nuclear meltdown could cost $200 billion.
 The Chernobyl nuclear disaster cost several hundreds of billions of dollars.

 In the United States, Hurricane Katrina was the most expensive U.S. disaster.
 It cost between $125 billion to $250 billion.
-It knocked GDP growth to 1.3 percent in the 4th quarter 2005.
+It knocked gross domestic product growth to 1.3 percent in the 4th quarter of 2005.
 It affected 19 percent of U.S. oil production and briefly spiked gas prices to $5 a gallon.